wp-plugins/leaguemanager/readme.txt

 The LeagueManager icon is taken from the Fugue Icons of http://www.pinvoke.com/.

 == Changelog ==

+= 3.5 =
+* NEW: cut down standings to home teams with surrounding teams.
+Attribute home=X where X is an integer controling the number of surrounding teams
+* BUGFIX: teams tied only when they have same points, point difference and goals
+* BUGFIX: championchip mode

 = 3.4.2 =
 * BUGFIX: crosstable popup